-The Stephens Museum
+The History of the Stephens Museum

 Brimming with the worlds of archeology, cultural anthropology, biology, geology, and paleontology, The Stephens Museum is one of Central's most prized possessions and the third oldest museum in the state.
 The Museum originated in 1875 when Central College Curator Lawrence V. (Lon) Stephens gave $5,000 to buy a brick residence on the edge of the college, in which the museum was originally housed.

 The collection began to grow, boosted by the efforts of Central's Professor J. W. Kilpatrick.
 When he died in 1904, Kilpatrick had been preparing to retrieve a collection of fossils and minerals from the Scarritt Bible and Training School in Kansas City.
 T. Berry Smith secured the items for the museum; and since then, students, alumni, and friends have added to the collection.

 Dr. Kenneth P. Stephens, head of the college's biology department in the 1930's is credited with doing much of the systematizing and arranging of the Museum.
 Later curators included "Doc" Farris Woods, Mary Ellen McVicker, Dr. Joe Geist and Professor Tom Yancey.
 From 1998 until his retirement in 2012, Dr. Dan Elliott held the reins.
 The museum comprises historical artifacts, natural history, and a mammal collection.